auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 counter by one, which is the same thing as the next output block.

 Also, the `EchoHeader` parameter violates HKDF's strict principle of cleanly separating entropy extraction and final output expansion.
-Important new secrets must _not_ be introduced via the `EchoHeader` alone whenever more than one output block is revealed to an adversary, as doing so allows a cracker to bypass the `EchoHeader`, re-revealing a cracking attack on the original keying material alone.
+As a result, important new secrets must _not_ be introduced via the `EchoHeader` alone whenever more than one output block is revealed to an adversary.
+Doing so allows a cracker to bypass the `EchoHeader`, re-revealing a cracking attack on the original keying material alone.

-Despite these issues, the `EchoHeader` is not difficult to use safely.
+Despite these issues and the fact it is truncated to 32 bytes, the `EchoHeader` is not difficult to use safely.
 The default recommendation is to duplicate the input to `EchoKey` and `EchoHeader`, which is one of several ways this issue can be avoided.

 The `EchoHeader` parameter exists to regularize timing side channels regarding the length of the `EchoTag` parameter, because it can be a strategic location